TheBIPM/SI-Reference-Point-generation-scripts/governance_model.md

 # Governance model for updating the SI Reference Point

+The SI Reference Point (SIRP) is a machine-actionable knowledge model developed by the expert group members of the (FORUM-MD Task Group on SI-digital Framework [FORUM-MD-TG-SIDF](https://www.bipm.org/en/committees/fo/forum-md/wg/forum-md-tg-sidf)).

-The knowledge model of the SI Reference Point (SIRP) is versioned according to the [Semantic Versioning scheme](https://semver.org/).
-To make updates to the SIRP, the following steps are proposed:
+The SIRP is versioned according to the [Semantic Versioning scheme](https://semver.org/).
+To make changes to the knowledge model, the following steps are proposed:

 1. Reception and registration of a request
-2. Assessment and prioritization
+2. Classification, assessment and prioritization
 3. Branch creation and code development
 4. Expert group review
 5. Approval and release